 One of the most frequent — and dreaded — writing tasks is writing instructions.
 Recipes, care requirements, and work procedures all need clear instructions.
 We’ve got three tips to help you create instructions that work, and to keep them working over the long term.

-You can still use the technical terms that you need to while writing in plain English.
+You can still use the technical terms you need while writing in plain English.
 The key is using the terms that you truly need.
 Avoid unnecessarily complicated words and too many acronyms.
 Keeping your sentences and lists short and clear frames your technical terms so users can understand them in context.

 Testing your instructions with your audience ensures that your final work will meet your audience’s needs.
 This is especially important for new processes and products.
 Take some time to watch and listen while some of your users work through your instructions.
 You’ll see what they skip and what they need to know more about.